Community Systems Fail When Contribution Stops

 They survive through repeated visible contribution.

-Without that structure, imbalance becomes normal.
+Over time, that imbalance becomes culture.

 A system does not collapse only because people stop caring.